uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - **Session Manager**
   - Inventory

+■ Systems Manager Parameter Store
+  - A company wants to design a centralized storage system to manage the configuration data and passwords for its critical business applications.

 ■ **Service Catalog**
   - 액세스 제한
   - ex) A company wants to manage deployed IT services and govern its infrastructure as code (IaC) templates.

 ■ Access keys
-  - ex) A user needs programmatic access to AWS resources through the AWS Cli or the AWS API.
-Access keys will provide the user with the appropriate access.
+  - ex) A user needs programmatic access to AWS resources through the AWS CLI or the AWS API.
+Access keys will provide the user with the appropriate access. ex) A systems administrator created a new IAM user for a developer and assigned the user an access key instead of a user name and password. -> To access the AWS account through a CLI

 ■ Management Console
   - ex) A company wants to manage its AWS Cloud resources through a web interface.

 ■ CLI
+  - ex) A company wants a unified tool to provide a consistent method to interact with AWS services.

 ■ Cloud Development Kit(CDK) : Use to define cloud resources as code and provision the resources through AWS CloudFormation